 Robert Puentes is President and CEO of the Eno Center for Transportation a non-profit think tank with the mission of improving transportation policy and leadership.
 Prior to joining Eno, he was a senior fellow at the Brookings Institution’s Metropolitan Policy Program where he directed the program’s Metropolitan Infrastructure Initiative.
 He is currently a non-resident senior fellow with Brookings.
 Before Brookings, Robert was the director of infrastructure programs at the Intelligent Transportation Society of America.

-Robert has worked extensively on a variety of transportation issues, infrastructure funding and finance, and city and urban planning.
+Robert has worked extensively on a variety of transportation issues, including infrastructure funding and finance, and city and urban planning.
 He is a frequent speaker to a variety of groups, a regular contributor in newspapers and other media, and has testified before Congressional committees.
-He holds a master’s degree from the University of Virginia where he served on the Alumni Advisory Board, and is an affiliated professor with Georgetown University’s Public Policy Institute.
+He holds a master’s degree from the University of Virginia where he served on the Alumni Advisory Board, and was an affiliated professor with Georgetown University’s Public Policy Institute.

 Eno Transportation Weekly ArticlesView All

 - March 23, 2017Editorial: Independent Air Traffic Control is Good Public Policy

 - February 16, 2017Op-Ed: The U.S. Aviation Industry Needs a Makeover